Edoardo Tiretta: Early life

 Casanova took Tiretta under his protection, offering him room and board; over the next few years, Tiretta would become his close friend and confidant.
-He shared Casanova's libertine lifestyle, seducing women for money; one of his many lovers nicknamed him "Count Six-Times" based on the number of times they had made love in one night.
+He shared Casanova's libertine lifestyle, seducing women for money; one of his many lovers nicknamed him "Count Six-Times" based on the number of times they had had sex in one night.

 Life in Calcutta

 Following the loss of a favoured mistress, Tiretta decided to pursue his fortune in the East Indies.
 Sometime in the early 1770s, Tiretta acquired a clerical job in Batavia in the Dutch East Indies through Casanova's recommendation.
 However, Tiretta got involved in a scandal and fled to Calcutta, then a prominent East India Company city and capital of the Bengal Presidency.
 The details of the scandal are not known, although Casanova refers to it as "a revolt at Batavia" and that "[Tiretta] had only escaped the gallows by flight."